Best LPN Programs in Georgia

 Georgia Piedmont Technical College

 Georgia Piedmont Technical College's Practical Nursing program provides academic and occupational courses with a variety of clinical experiences so that graduates are prepared to enter the fast-paced world of medicine and healthcare immediately upon graduation.
-The program is designed to prepare graduates to successfully complete the NCLEX-PN for licensure as a practical nurse.
+The 57-credit program is designed to prepare graduates to successfully complete the NCLEX-PN for licensure.

 Central Georgia Technical College